2019 Rolex Paris Masters – Singles

 Novak Djokovic defeated Denis Shapovalov in the final, 6–3, 6–4 to win the singles tennis title at the 2019 Paris Masters.
 It was his record-extending fifth Paris Masters title, and he did not drop a set en route.

 Karen Khachanov was the defending champion, but lost in the second round to Jan-Lennard Struff.

-Rafael Nadal replaced Djokovic as the ATP no. 1 singles player after the tournament.
+Rafael Nadal withdrew, prior to his semifinal match with Shapovalov, due to an abdominal injury.
+He regained the ATP No. 1 ranking from Djokovic at the conclusion of the tournament.

 Seeds

 All seeds receive a bye into the second round.